jaspervdj-luminal/opa-test-action/README.md

 # opa-test-action

-Simple GitHub action that runs opa tests
+Simple GitHub action that just runs `opa test` on the paths you select.